 Wild West Magazine 100 Greatest Westerns—The magazine selected its best westerns of all time.

 Yahoo!
-Movies 100 Movies to See before You Die: The All-Time Greats—The web portal chose the most important films to see while still alive in a strongly mainstream list.
-The Webmaster is a bit worried that he can die after seeing just two more films and wonders what are the most important films to see after he dies.
+Movies 100 Movies to See before You Die: The All-Time Greats—The web portal chose the most important films to see while still alive.
+The Webmaster wonders what are the most important films to see after he dies.
 This link is from the Internet Archive.

 Yahoo!
-Movies 100 Movies to See before You Die: The Modern Classics—The web portal chose the most important recent films to see while still alive.
-This popular-leaning list suggests four additional films for the Webmaster to see.
+Movies 100 Movies to See before You Die: The Modern Classics—The web portal chose the most important recent films to see while still alive in a popular-leaning list.
 This link is from the I Check Movies.

 Yahoo!
 Movies 50 Documentaries to See before You Die—In order to avoid liability in case someone has seen all the films on the previous two lists, Yahoo presented its list of must-see documentaries.
 By listing only 49 of the 50 films, Yahoo ensured that nobody will ever know if she or he can die having seen every must-see documentary.
 This link is from the Internet Archive.